SmartBear/ready-aws-plugin/README.md

 ===================

-A plugin for Ready!
-API that allows you to import/export APIs directly from/to an Amazon API Gateway Service.
+A plugin for ReadyAPI that allows you to import/export APIs directly from/to an Amazon API Gateway Service.

 Installation
 ------------

-Install the plugin via the integrated Plugin Repository available via the Plugin Manager in Ready!
-API 1.6 and newer
+Install the plugin via the integrated Plugin Repository available via the Plugin Manager in ReadyAPI 1.6 and newer

 Build it yourself
 -----------------